GT2 is Coming to Monday Nights!

 4) If you have a microphone, please set it to “push to talk” or “toggle mute”.
 If that just doesn’t work for you, please set the voice activated audio level up considerably so your coughing, wheezing or sim controls grinding isn’t “shared” with everyone else.
 Don’t be “that guy”.

 5) A request to drivers to please be brief in your communication on Discord.

 6) One sentence then quiet is requested.
 Abusive and/or profane in-game chat, Discord or forum post language or deliberate crash into competitor’s car may lead to that driver receiving probation, suspension or ban from the league.

 7) During practice sessions, more open discussion is welcome, however during qualifying and the race please minimize communications to allow all drivers to focus.

-1) Custom skins are allowed and encouraged; client-side liveries will work just fine.
+1) Custom skins are allowed; client-side liveries will work just fine.

 CMS General Competition Rules

 Penalties can be applied one of 2 ways:

 - During qualifying and races all penalties must be served, as there will not be an admin available to review during the session